tardis-sn/tardis/docs/installation.rst

     - TARDIS is only compatible with Python >=3.6
     - TARDIS only supports Linux and MacOS.
-    - We strongly recommend installing TARDIS within an Anaconda environment and to always use the latest github development version.
+    - We strongly recommend installing TARDIS within an Anaconda environment and to always use the latest GitHub development version.

 Requirements
 ============